How do I know if I have been affected by the Equifax breach?

 - Applying for insurance

-- Switching or starting a new utility, including a cell phone
+- Switching or starting a new utility service or phone line, including a cell phone

 - Applying for a job